 Intra-group balances and transactions and any unrealised income and expenses arising from intra-group transactions are eliminated on consolidation.
+Unrealised losses may be an impairment indicator of the assets concerned.

 The financial statements of the subsidiaries are prepared for the same reporting period as that of the Company, using consistent accounting policies.
 Where necessary, accounting policies of subsidiaries are changed to ensure consistency with the policies adopted by other members of the Group.